brinkmanlab/psortb_commandline_docker/README.md

 The PSORTb program has been added to a Docker container to simply the installation process.

-This PSORTb installtions uses PSORTb version 3.
+This PSORTb installations uses PSORTb version 3.

 ### Repository contents